-“Crazy good” are the first words that came to mind when I first tasted this buttermilk-marinated turkey.
-Cooked up on the Big Easy it was very, very tender and juicy and absolutely packed with flavor.
+“Crazy good” are the first words that came to mind when I first tasted this buttermilk-marinated turkey on the Char-Broil Big Easy.
+It was very, very tender and juicy and absolutely packed with flavor.
 Delicious.
 Every bite.
-I’ve cooked a lot of turkey on my Big Easy and I have to say I’ll probably never do breasts any other way.
+I’ve cooked a lot of turkey on my Big Easy.
+I have to say I’ll probably never do breasts any other way.
 Sure I may mix up the seasonings I add, but the underlying recipe of marinating the breast for a few hours in buttermilk and lemon will stay the same – they are what make the meat so tender and juicy.

 Does it get any easier than that?
 I left the lid off my Big Easy for the first 30 minutes then added it to get more color on top.
 I probably could’ve used an extra 10 minutes with the lid on just to get the color a bit more even but hey, it was fantastic anyway!

 The next question is: Can I use the same technique for cooking a whole turkey?
 I don’t see why not!
 As long as it’ll fit in a large turkey bag (I used a small one for just the bone-in breast) I suspect that this approach will be perfect for any bird.
 Just do not marinate for over eight hours.
 The lemon juice will start to break down the meat.
 Eight hours max is the rule you want to go by.

 - Combine buttermilk, garlic, lemon, rosemary, salt and pepper in a large bowl.

 - Place turkey in a large resealable container or baggie.

 - Pour in the buttermilk mixture.
 Seal the container and place in refrigerator for 8 hours, turning the breast every hour so that each side gets some time in the marinade.